The Power of Technical Marketing, SEO, and Data Scraping over SMM

 Social media has been called a new frontier for companies with marketing.
 While it is a handy tool from a PR and customer service perspective, it should not be a business-only form of advertising and content creation.

-While technical marketing lends to social media a little bit as a platform for a technical marketing campaign to advertise, social media marketing is more in competition with SEO software.
+While technical marketing lends to social media a little bit as a platform for a technical marketing campaign to advertise, social media marketing is more in competition with affordable SEO services.

 How to Do Social Media Marketing